 We worked out a complete program for a six-week’s course, with a lesson for each day.
 The plan provided that the manufacturer would supply the course with enough beauty and make-up preparations so that the student would be able to use them exclusively for the six-week period.
 Our theory was that if a woman used one group of beauty preparations exclusively for six weeks and during that time received instructions for using them correctly, she would be aware of such beneficial results that she would become a regular customer.
 The course would be sold at a price sufficient to pay for the lessons, the instruction, the preparation, and the cost of promotion.
 Thus it would finance itself.

-As well as the low sales figures, there was another factor that led G. A. Pfeiffer to revisit the idea of marketing Du Barry through a correspondence course; by 1939, Richard Hudnut was running the Richard Hudnut Success School in its New York salon on Fifth Avenue, and it was doing very well.
+As well as the low sales figures, there was another factor that led G. A. Pfeiffer to revisit the idea of marketing Du Barry through a correspondence course.
+By 1939, Richard Hudnut was running the Richard Hudnut Success School in its New York salon on Fifth Avenue, and it was doing very well.

-The Richard Hudnut Success School had started out as a Debutant School for young women in need of ‘conditioning’ for their big ‘coming out’ event.
-For US$200, they were put through a six-week course covering weight control (streamlining), deportment, fashion, make-up, hair and nail care.
+The Richard Hudnut Success School started out as a Debutant School for young women in need of ‘conditioning’ for their big ‘coming out’ event.
+For US$200, they were put through a six-week course covering weight control (streamlining), deportment, fashion, make-up, hair and nail-care.
 Mothers of the ‘made-over’ debutants were generally pleased with the results and began requesting something similar for themselves.
 This led to the development of a program for more mature women, promoted as the Richard Hudnut Success School.

 After working as the director of the gymnasium at Arden’s salon in New York for seven years, Delafield presumably got fed up with Arden’s constant interference and took a position with Richard Hudnut sometime around 1935.
 At first she worked in the Debutant School but later became director of the Richard Hudnut Success School and then the Du Barry Success Course.
+Her acting experience proved useful when she promoted the Richard Hudnut Success School or the Du Barry Success Course in short films, or in radio and television broadcasts.

 The ‘Tilt Boards’ used in Arden’s salon appear to have been based on an idea from Gayelord Hauser.
-Delafield bought the idea with her when she moved to Richard Hudnut, where it was publicised it as the ‘Beauty Angle’.
+Delafield bought the idea with her when she moved to Richard Hudnut, where it was publicised as the ‘Beauty Angle’.
 She later took out two patents covering the idea, both of which were assigned to Richard Hudnut; the first, in 1949, for a rocking device (US: 2,475,239); the second, in 1950, for a reclining board (US: 2,533,273).
 The second patent covered the ‘Beauty Angle’.

 Although the Richard Hudnut Success School was profitable, there were physical limits to the number of clients it could take.
 To increase the number of participants – and number of women using Du Barry cosmetics – G. A. Pfeiffer wanted to know if something could be developed that was similar to the Success School that women could follow at home.
 Mary Brooks Picken sat in on some of the classes given by Ann Delafield and others and then, with the agreement of G. A. Pfeiffer, the G. Lynn Sumner advertising agency set about constructing the Du Barry Success Course modelled on the Richard Hudnut Success School.